AbstractEndeavors/abstract_blockchain/README.md

 - **main.py**: This is the entry point of the package where files are uploaded.

 ## Installation

 The package is available on [PyPI](https://pypi.org/project/abstract-blockchain/).
 You can install it using pip with `pip install abstract-blockchain`.

+The package is available on [PyPI](https://pypi.org/project/abstract-blockchain/).
+You can install it using pip with `pip install abstract-blockchain`.
 ![Screenshot from 2023-09-11 09-46-43](https://github.com/AbstractEndeavors/abstract_essentials/assets/57512254/ae2017c7-542d-4353-be3d-9c71945bb3ab)